smruti943/Face_Detection/README.md

 *****WEB APPLICATION NAME:MoodRecognizer*****

-***Creating MoodRecognizer web application in BalitcLSc by using C# ,.Net core3.1,CAL,Docker,REST API,MongoDB,Dockerhub***
+***Creating MoodRecognizer web application in BalitcLSc by using C# ,.Net core3.1,CAL language,Docker,REST API,MongoDB,Dockerhub***

 This is about my Research project details.